Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What to Look for in a Predictive Capacity Planning Platform

 All-mile scope.
 Solutions that optimize only last-mile delivery leave first-mile and mid-mile inefficiencies untouched.
 Look for platforms that orchestrate across every leg of the journey.
+Enterprise SCM strategies demand end-to-end visibility, not point solutions.

 Carrier integration breadth.
 The optimization surface is only as good as the carrier network it can access.
 A thousand-plus native integrations create options that narrower networks cannot.